PandaGears/PUSH_SWAP_1/README.md

 # PUSH_SWAP
-I screwed up a lil...
+I screwed up a lil with the first repository...

 Try number 2... because why have two folders with the exact same functions?
 (i was told to add references)

 So...
 Our goal: set up an algorithm that can take two stacks (a whole two... well, one will start empty) and a set of intigers, and sorts it out into ascending order in the one list.